alannapasco/OsmoCaseStudy/README.md

   ...I believe the rollback strategy in prod should consider this and perhaps implement what I believe is a dead letter queue, or basically a queue to track things to clean up by an additional async process, when network has resumed.

+**Queue Design**
+Trade offs:
+1. **Python Queue vs Deque** - Originally I chose to represent the queue as a Python Queue but realized quickly that a Deque was more versatile.
+Example: `in get_next_item()` I chose to re-prioritize queue items that have been waiting beyond 30 seconds.
+That's only possible because Deques allow you to append to "left" aka add to the front/top priority of the queue, whereas Queue is more simple and only performs FIFO.
+2. **remove_event_from_queue_by_id() function efficienty** - deque's .remove() functions at O(n) time, but since we only have `id` at the time of removal we need to search our queue at O(n) for the event with that id, and *then* call .reomove() on it, which then also functions at O(n).
+Overall it could be made more efficient, but since removal is not called during successful requests, I did not spend more time trying to make it more efficient.
+I would list it as a fast-follow in a real world scenario.
+-

 ### Further design decisions not specifically requested but took note of:
 1. **Float vs Decimal to represent `Concentration`**: Performing arithmatic on floating-point numbers is known to create unexpected results.
 There may come a time that this API will support modifying existing formulas by adding/subtracting to/from an element's concentration.
 E.g. "Add 0.1 to Jasmine".
 In the real world, I would ask a chemist/scientist how to handle this -- because truly I don't know if it makes sense to add/subtract from a concentration within a formula.
 But I chose the more precise representation.
 Float is better for representing numbers that are expected to be approximate, but we want precision.
 2. **OOP vs Functional Programming**: As a Java developer I'm more comfortable with OOP, so you may notice this code base is structured a lot like a Java project, just in Python.